 “We have taken finished basements with radon levels in the thousands of becquerels and brought them down below a hundred using sub-slab depressurization”, says Mahoney.

-Dedicated HRV for radon removal: if testing shows that removing radon from below the existing slab will not be successful, an HRV unit (heat recovery ventilator) dedicated to the basement can be very effective.
+Dedicated HRV for radon removal: if testing shows that removing radon from below the existing slab will not be successful, an HRV unit (heat recovery ventilator) or ERV unit (energy recovery ventilator) dedicated to the basement can be very effective.
 There is a continuous radon monitor called a Radostat that controls ventilation equipment by activating it when radon levels reach a peak 150 Bq.
 The HRV will kick in to high speed, and once levels have dropped to a safe level, the Radostat returns the HRV to its normal operating setting, and leaves the basement pressurized, which will reduce the amount of radon that can escape from the ground below.

 Radon mitigation in unfinished basements: